Genomicsplc/variantkey/README.md

 * The 64 bit VariantKey can be exported as a single 16 character hexadecimal string.
 * The `CHROM` and `POS` sections of the VariantKey are sortable.
-* The reversible encoding limit of 11 bases covers 99.64% (335,932,359 / 337,162,128) of the variants in the normalized dbSNP GRCh37.p13.b150 VCF file.
+* The limit of 11 bases for the reversible encoding covers 99.64% (335,932,359 / 337,162,128) of the variants in the normalized dbSNP GRCh37.p13.b150 VCF file.
 The remaining 1,229,769 variants can be reversed using a lookup table.
 * The normalized dbSNP GRCh37.p13.b150 VCF file contains only 825 variants with nucleotides other than ACGT.

 ## Input values

-* **`CHROM`** - *chromosome*     : Identifier from the reference genome, no white-space or leading zeros permitted.
+* **`CHROM`** - *chromosome*     : Identifier from the reference genome, no white-space permitted.

 * **`POS`**   - *position*       : The reference position, with the 1<sup>st</sup> nucleotide having position 0.